psmak3/psmak3.github.io/_posts/global/2018-05-23-global-lochnesssearch.md

 Oh yeah, and all those photos of it have been proven to be a hoax.

-Well, maybe with the expection of this one:
+Well, maybe with the exception of this one:

 ![](https://cdn.thisiswhyimbroke.com/images/adult-loch-ness-monster-costume-300x250.jpg)